 DOC awards can only be amended, changed or modified by the cognizant Grants Officer.
 No other DOC official is authorized to make amendments, changes, or modifications to awards.
-When the change meets any of the following criteria, the Grants Officer will document said change by issuing an amendment to the award:
+When the change meets any of the following criteria, the Grants Officer must document said change by issuing an amendment to the award:

-- Change in scope or objective; - Revisions requiring additional funds; - Extensions to the period of performance; - Budget revisions when the cumulative transfers among direct cost categories exceed 10% of the total Federal and non-Federal funds authorized by the Grants Officer and the Federal share is greater than the Simplified Acquisition Threshold; - Inclusion of costs requiring prior approval, as specified by the Cost Principles at 2 CFR Part 200 Subpart E; and - Under non-construction projects: contracting for, sub-granting, or otherwise obtaining the services of a third-party to perform activities central to the purpose of the award.
+- Change in scope of work or objective; - Revisions requiring additional funds; - Request for a one-time or no-cost extension to the period of performance; - Budget revisions when the cumulative transfers among direct cost categories exceed 10% of the total Federal and non-Federal funds authorized by the Grants Officer and the Federal share is greater than the Simplified Acquisition Threshold; - Inclusion of costs requiring prior approval, as specified by the Cost Principles at 2 CFR Part 200 Subpart E; and - Under non-construction projects: contracting for, sub-granting, or otherwise obtaining the services of a third-party to perform activities central to the purpose of the award.

-FALD may need to review proposed competitive financial assistance awards where the amount of Federal funding exceeds the simplified acquisition threshold.
-See Chapter 4.C.3.c. for further guidance.
+FALD may need to review proposed competitive financial assistance awards where the amount of Federal funding exceeds the Simplified Acquisition Threshold.
+See Chapter 4.C.3.c. of this Manual for further guidance.

-For no-cost administrative changes not included in the list above, the Grants Officer may elect to issue a letter notifying the recipient of the change and documenting said change in the official award file
+For no-cost administrative changes not included in the list above, the Grants Officer may elect to issue a letter notifying the recipient of the change and documenting said change in the official award file.